dheadshot/cwmenu/README.md

 - [ ] Decide whether to have the menu system wait for item action commands to complete or not.
 - [ ] Deactivated Items.
 - [ ] Get the Escape key working to close a Submenu.
-- [ ] Somehow match the background colours for X and Xft!
+- [X] Somehow match the background colours for X and Xft!
 (At the moment, a grey background for instance results in boxes around the items).
+- [ ] \(Optional) Somehow remove flickering when resizing the window?